kubeshop/botkube-docs/versioned_docs/version-0.13/installation/teams/index.md

    ```

 3. In the "Configure" screen, set the **Endpoint address**.
-   The Endpoint address is the URL on which BotKube backend listens for incoming requests from MS Teams.
-While deploying the BotKube backend you can give an option to expose BotKube via Ingress.
+   The Endpoint address is the URL on which Botkube backend listens for incoming requests from MS Teams.
+While deploying the Botkube backend you can give an option to expose Botkube via Ingress.
 Please check the [prerequisites](./#prerequisites) for more details.
 The default URL format is: `{your_domain}/bots/teams/v1/messages`.
 For example, `https://example.com/bots/teams/v1/messages`.

    ![Developer Portal - Configure bot](assets/teams_add_bot_endpoint.png "Teams add bot endpoint address")